Alfred Raises $125 Million, Acquires RKW Residential

 About RKW Residential

 RKW is an award-winning third-party multifamily property management firm, headquartered in Charlotte with regional offices in Miami, Orlando, Atlanta and Raleigh.
-With 30,000 single family rentals and multifamily units under management and consulting and a growing footprint spanning seven states, RKW is built on the foundation of its People First Philosophy, which prioritizes client relationships, employee satisfaction, and top-tier customer service for its residents.
+With 30,000 single family rentals and multifamily units under management and consulting, RKW has a growing footprint spanning seven states.
+Built on the foundation of its People First Philosophy, RKW prioritizes client relationships, employee satisfaction, and top-tier customer service for its residents.
 The firm's principals have extensive experience in multifamily investments and property management including acquisitions/dispositions, developments, lease-ups, stabilized and value-add assets.
 RKW was formed out of a partnership between Rivergate Companies, a private real estate investment firm, and KW Property Management, one of the largest condo management companies in Florida representing more than 90,000 condo units.
 RKW appeared on the Multi-Housing News List of Top 25 Management Firms in the U.S. in 2019, 2020 and 2021 and has also received numerous regional and national awards.
 To learn more, visit www.rkwresidential.com

 * IT spend as share of revenue by industry in 2019, Statista Research Department